Have you ever considered a piece of matching sustainable furniture for all your sustainable garments?

 Choose Recycled Apparel

-How you style yourself matters, especially if in the process you help the environment.
+How you style yourself matters, especially if in the process you save the environment.

-Thankfully, long gone are the days where sustainable fashion was limiting and, quite frankly, a little bit boring.
+Long gone are the days where sustainable fashion brands were limiting and, quite frankly, a little bit boring.

-Now the market is full of designers making garments that minimise the industry’s carbon footprint.
+Now the market is full of ethical designers making garments that minimize the industry’s carbon footprint.

 Embrace Fashion With A Cause